Quick answer

 What Is Close Rate in Sales?

-Close rate (or win rate) is the percentage of sales opportunities that result in a won deal.
-If you're asking what close rate in sales is: it's the ratio of closed-won deals to total closed opportunities (won + lost), showing how effectively your team converts pipeline to revenue.
+Close rate (or win rate) is the percentage of sales opportunities that result in a won deal, calculated as closed-won deals divided by total closed opportunities (won + lost).
+It shows how effectively your team converts pipeline to revenue.

 Close Rate Definition